YifanShenSZ/diabatz/README.md

 # Diabatz
 A software for nonadiabatic chemistry in diabatic representation

 The core of diabatic representation is its constant basis vectors.
-The most amazing properties derives from this core is perhaps the equivalence between an operator and its matrix form in diabatic representation.
+The most amazing property derived from this core is perhaps the equivalence between an operator and its matrix form in diabatic representation.
 Consider an operator A, whose diabatic matrix form is Ad:
 * Applying Ad to wave function vector is isomorphic to applying A to wave function, of course
 * ▽Ad equals to the diabatic ▽A matrix.
 In general representations, however, you need another term accounting for the gradient of basis vectors